 - Okonomiyaki: Japanese savory pancakes usually with eggs, green onion and meat topped with condiments.
 It’s often referred to as Japanese pizza.

 The hills north of Nice bloom with spring flowers, which makes sense as Grasse is often referred to as the world’s capital of perfume, which has been big business here since the 16th century.
-The city produces of a third of France’s aromas which also includes aromas for food flavorings.
-The traditional Provencal town is full of pastel orange buildings that house shops, cafes and restaurants.
+The city produces a third of France’s aromas which also includes aromas for food flavorings.
+The traditional Provencal town is full of pastel orange buildings that house shops, cafes, and restaurants.
 Grasse is only about 40 minutes from Nice by car.